symlex/symlex/TRADEOFFS.md

 - Plain classes are used wherever possible to avoid vendor lock-in and enable framework independent code reuse (other frameworks often try to lock you in with proprietary annotations and specific base classes you have to inherit from)
 - You can use it with Symfony Components and any other PHP library out there (just no support for bundles, see below)
-- Even if you choose not use Symlex, you might find lots of inspiration for your own projects (for example, you can build your own framework around the [micro-kernel](https://github.com/symlex/di-microkernel) or learn how to integrate JavaScript with PHP)
+- Even if you choose not to use Symlex, you might find lots of inspiration for your own projects (for example, you can build your own framework around the [micro-kernel](https://github.com/symlex/di-microkernel) or learn how to integrate JavaScript with PHP)